Contour Hybrid Mix Review

 Compatibility is easy to assess.
 Either the skins can be cut to fit a variety of skis, or they are built for one particular make and model.
 The Hybrid Mix skins are compatible with all skis.

-With the ever-increasing co-branding relationships that Contour is forming, you might very well find that the dedicated skins that are sold with some skis are actually Contour Hybrid Mix.
-Atomic and Hagan license Contour skins to sell matched and precut to their ski models, for instance.
+With the ever-increasing co-branding relationships that Contour is forming, you might very well find that the dedicated skins that are sold with some skis are actually the Hybrid Mix.
+Atomic and Hagan also license Contour skins to sell matched and precut to their ski models, for instance.
 Do some research at the time of purchase to see who actually made your ski brand's skins and realize that we are commenting here on Contour's Hybrid glue and nylon/mohair “Mix” fabric.

 Should You Buy the Contour Hybrid Mix?